-As Itead PN532 Module is customized for Raspberry Pi, it can be connected directly to Raspberry Pi via the adapter cable, as shown in picture below:
+As Itead PN532 Module is customized for Raspberry Pi, it can be connected directly to Raspberry Pi via the adapter cable, as shown in the picture below:

-According to the connection in the picture above, Itead PN532 Module is connected via the SPI bus with raspberry pi, therefore, operating mode of PN532 Module should be set to SPI mode, as shown below:
+According to the connection in the picture above, Itead PN532 Module is connected via the SPI bus with raspberry pi, and therefore, the operating mode of PN532 Module should be set to SPI mode, as shown below:

 If you want to use I2C mode of PN532 module, you should set the code as below:

 Before installation of the needed software, please do the configuration first, as given below.

 Raspberry Pi Software Configuration

 Choose to configure SPI, I2C, and Serial.

 sudo apt-get update sudo apt-get install libusb-dev libpcsclite-dev